MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-policies.md

 >*[Microsoft 365 licensing guidance for security & compliance](https://aka.ms/ComplianceSD).*

-For most organizations, the volume and complexity of their data is increasing daily — email, documents, instant messages, and more.
+For most organizations, the volume and complexity of their data is increasing daily—email, documents, instant messages, and more.
 Effectively managing or governing this information is important because you need to:

-- **Comply proactively with industry regulations and internal policies** that require you to retain content for a minimum period of time — for example, the Sarbanes-Oxley Act might require you to retain certain types of content for seven years.
+- **Comply proactively with industry regulations and internal policies** that require you to retain content for a minimum period of time—for example, the Sarbanes-Oxley Act might require you to retain certain types of content for seven years.

 - **Reduce your risk in the event of litigation or a security breach** by permanently deleting old content that you're no longer required to keep.